Keyboard shortcuts

 HEREDOC pattern (recommended for multi-line):

-govctl clause edit RFC-0001:C-SCOPE --stdin <<'EOF'
+govctl clause set RFC-0001:C-SCOPE text --stdin <<'EOF'

 This clause defines the scope.